NaeenKumar114/Simple-Quiz/README.md

 ### Running the app

-To run the app without building the project , open a emulator in xcode and drag and drop the .app file to the emulator
+To run the app without building the project , download the quiz.app.zip file and extract the file .
+Now open a emulator in xcode and drag and drop the .app file to the emulator

 ## Built With